martinorkuma/martinorkuma/README.md

 - 👋 Hi, I’m Martin Orkuma
 - 👀 I’m an aspiring Data Scientist, Soldier, and Lifelong Learner.
 - 🌱 I’m currently working on a Master's degree in Biological Data Science.
-- 💞️ I’m looking to expand my skills in Python, Machine Learning, and Automation.
+- 💞️ I’m looking to expand my skills in Python, Unix, Machine Learning, and Automation.
 - 📫 How to reach me on [LinkedIn.](https://www.linkedin.com/in/martin-orkuma/)

 **Technical Skills:**
-Excel, SQL, R Programming, Python, Tableau, and Power BI.
+Excel, SQL, R Programming, Python, Unix, Tableau, and Power BI.

 <!---
 martinorkuma/martinorkuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to view your changes.
 --->